Xingyu96/Interactive-Lab-Hub/Lab 4/README.md

 ### Idea 2 - Smart Blind

 #### Sensors/Components Description

-The smart blind take vocie input and open/close the blind according to the input.
+The **Smart Blind** is a device that takes vocie input and open/close the blind according to the voice input.
+- The user activates the blind by simply saying the command *"open"* or *"close"*
+- The screen will display the current state of the blind (closed, open, or in-between)
+- The servo motor will drive the string that pulls the blind open/close in a smooth manner
+- The user can stop the opening or closing at any time by saying the command *"stop"*
+- Otherwise the blind will stop only when fully opened or closed

 #### Sensors/Components Used

 `speaker`, `servo mottor`, `screen`